aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.builder/svgbuilderextensions/stopcolor/_index.md

 ---
 title: SVGBuilderExtensions.StopColor
 second_title: Aspose.SVG for .NET API Reference
-description: SVGBuilderExtensions method.
+description: SVGBuilderExtensions StopColor method.
 Sets the stop-color attribute for an SVG element defining the color at a gradient stop
 type: docs
 weight: 2060
 url: /net/aspose.svg.builder/svgbuilderextensions/stopcolor/
 ---
-## StopColor&lt;TBuilder&gt;(this TBuilder, Color) {#stopcolor_1}
+## StopColor&lt;TBuilder&gt;(*this TBuilder, Color*) {#stopcolor_1}

 Sets the 'stop-color' attribute for an SVG element, defining the color at a gradient stop.